Eleanor Creagh1

 Andrew Morrough was the son of James Morrough.1

-Andrew Morrough was admitted to Grays Inn in 1668, called to the Irish Bar.1 He was also known as Andrew FitzJames Morrough to distinguish him from his cousin Andrew FitzAndrew Morrough, both of them were mentioned in the will of Dominick Morrough of Ballyhenig.1 He held the office of Recorder of Kinsale in 1687.1 He held the office of Member of Parliament (M.P.) for Kinsale in 1689.1 He was prominent in the 'Patriot Parliament' which met King James II at Dublin, County Dublin, Ireland, on 7 May 1689.1
+He was admitted to Grays Inn in 1668, called to the Irish Bar.1 He was also known as Andrew FitzJames Morrough to distinguish him from his cousin Andrew FitzAndrew Morrough, both of them were mentioned in the will of Dominick Morrough of Ballyhenig.1 He held the office of Recorder of Kinsale in 1687.1 He held the office of Member of Parliament (M.P.) for Kinsale in 1689.1 He was prominent in the 'Patriot Parliament' which met King James II at Dublin, County Dublin, IrelandG, on 7 May 1689.1

 Citations